Frnt-End/Update-React-in-GitHub-Pages/README.md

 Assuming you already have a GitHub page running with gh-pages and after you push your changes, you see them in your repo but the GitHub page is not being updated.

+Keep reading the full guide or check out the quick solution in the [Tutorial Page](https://frnt-end.github.io/Update-React-in-GitHub-Pages/)
-Scroll down or visit the 👉 [Tutorial Page](https://frnt-end.github.io/Update-React-in-GitHub-Pages/) 💡 If you wondering about the full-screen video in the tutorial page, check this guide for [Responsive video in React](https://frnt-end.github.io/React-Responsive-Video/)
+(If you wondering about the full-screen video in the tutorial page, check this guide to learn how to set a [Responsive video in React](https://frnt-end.github.io/React-Responsive-Video/))

 ***
 In this sample we are using **npm** and our branch called **master**, if needed, change them according to your own settings.
-We are also already have a **build directory** - don't have one? no problem! just execute `npm run build` command.
+We are also already have a **build directory** - don't have one? no problem! just execute `npm run build` command (make sure the build folder it's not listed in the .gitignore file).
 ***

 ## Let's Start

 #### The solution is simple - we need to update the build directory!

-### In the terminal:
+## In the terminal:
 Make sure you are in the project folder and no other processes are running (to stop all processing in the terminal: **Ctrl + c** in Windows OR **Cmd + c** in Mac)